adamsilver/fdpb/02-a-checkout-flow.md

 ## 1. Email Address

-We already have a pattern for this as set out in the previous chapter so we can reuse it here.
-This means we don't have to solve the same problem from scratch.
-So far so good.
+In chapter one, “A Registration Form”, we had to ask users for an email address.
+We can reuse that pattern here too, meaning we don't have to solve the same problem from scratch.

-There's an opportunity to adapt the content to fit this context.
-That is, why does a user need to give their email address in order to buy a product online?
-It's so we can send users a receipt of purchase.
-In which case we should tell them this by using the hint pattern.
+There is, however, an opportunity to adapt the content to fit this context.
+By that I mean, users may wonder why their being asked for an email address just to buy a product.
+One of the main takeaways from chapter one, was the need to justify the existence of each and every form field.

+Here, it's because we can send users a receipt of purchase, essential when checking out anonymously (guest checkout) whilst simultaneously providing information as to how to return it.
+In which case, we can tell users through the hint text.

 ![We need this to send you a receipt](.)

-The button is position and styled the same way as set out in “A Registration Form”.
-The only difference is the the label, which is set to “Continue”.
-This verb implies progress which suits the checkout flow well.
+The submit button is also reused.
+It is position and styled the same way too.
+The only difference is the button's label, which is set to “Continue”.
+This verb implies progress which is perfectly suited to the checkout flow.

 *(Note: logged-in users won't see this screen.
-I'll cover the second time experience in more detail later.)*
+I'll cover the second-time, logged-in experience later on.)*

 ## 2. Mobile Phone

-Again, the mobile phone field uses the same pattern.
-Apart from the content, there are two important differences.
-First that the field is marked as optional and second, that the input type is set to `tel`.
+Like the email field, we should be asking ourselves why we're asking for their phone number.
+We know that the courier offers real-time text messages on the day of delivery.
+But the customer doesn't.
+So we tell them via the hint as the hint pattern isn't just useful to denote requirements.
+This transparency builds trust, reduces friction, and promotes the feature all at the same time.

 ![Mobile screen](.)